vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

   <
   * Connection #0 to host 192.168.126.129 left intact

-The put method allows you to upload a file.
-Eventually, you can upload a php file which can work as a shell.
-There are multiple methods to upload the file as mentioned in `Detecting and exploiting the HTTP Put Method <http://www.smeegesec.com/2014/10/detecting-and-exploiting-http-put-method.html>`_
+The PUT method allows you to upload a file.
+Which can help use to get a shell on the machine.
+There are multiple methods availble for uploading a file with the PUT method mentioned on `Detecting and exploiting the HTTP Put Method <http://www.smeegesec.com/2014/10/detecting-and-exploiting-http-put-method.html>`_

-The few are
+A few are:

 * Nmap: